B: Black Angel - Blackfoot

 See the entry for Robert Adams

 Another man behind the mask who enraged the fans in the late forties and early fifties.
 Finally unmasked in 1952 the Black Knight was revealed as Bob Hooton, who then wrestled as Tommy the Demon.
-The name was used again by independent promoters in the 1960s.
+Not an exclusive name by any means, used again by independent promoters in the 1960s.

 "I worked with a chap who had been there on the night it happened and Billy Joyce was the hero for once right up to the point where George Nutall was unmasked whereupon the crowd apparently totally changed their favours."